danieljakots/chownmeblog/content/locking-openbsd-when-sleeping.md

 Title: Locking OpenBSD when it's sleeping
 Date: 2018-10-08 10:20
 Category: Tech
-Summary: A frequently asked question: how do you lock your machine?

 I frequent the #openbsd IRC channel in order to help people.
 A question commonly asked is how to automatically lock your machine when